 Substantial repurchases of Mortgages from Pools due to breaches of representations and warranties by sellers and servicers could materially affect Security prepayment speeds.
 Repurchases of Mortgages from Pools may occur due to breaches of certain representations and warranties by the sellers and servicers of those Mortgages.
 These repurchases would have the same effect on the Holder as a prepayment of the Mortgages.
-See We have a backlog of repurchase requests to sellers and servicers and their fulfillment could affect Security prepayment speeds and Description of the Mortgages that back Securities - Mortgage Purchase and Servicing Standards - Mortgage Repurchases.
+See Description of the Mortgages that back Securities-Mortgage Purchase and Servicing Standards-General and -Mortgage Repurchases.